Musings from San Francisco's Future of Money and Technology Summit

 - Fraud management is growing more top of mind.
 Led by fears that the EMV liability shift would drive more fraud online, many retailers are putting more security measures in place.
 Yet more security often means more friction during checkout, which can reduce conversions.
 So it’s a tradeoff, and there are others who are willing to take the hit to keep conversions high.
 We’re pretty happy with the increased attention to fraud prevention and user experience since it fits with our beliefs that you shouldn’t have to choose.

-- The crowdfunding space continues to grow.
-There was also lots of talk around Title 3 of the JOBS Act and its influence on the rise of the equity crowdfunding category.
+- There was also lots of talk around Title 3 of the JOBS Act and its influence on the rise of the equity crowdfunding category.
 We find this growth interesting, and are excited by the democratization of investing in new areas such as real estate.

 Have any additional reflections to share?
 We’re all ears, and would love to chat more.